Trypr is a car rental service that enables an engaging, convenient and memorable experience for long distance road trips with friends.

 Augustus Arthur, Tony Tran, Sejal Khatri

-How might we create a memorable road trip experience for friends renting a car?
+How might we create a convenient and memorable road trip experience for friends renting a car?

 Car rental is viewed as a ‘means to an end’.
 The current experience is marred with complex pricing and insurance structures as well as long lines, excessive upselling and fraudulent behavior.
 This creates stress, confuses customers and builds tension in their relationship with the rental company.
 Recent developments focus on the pick-up and drop-off experience to an extent but the in-car journey has remained untouched.

 Trypr provides seamless booking, enables and amplifies in-car engagement among friends as well as captures memories throughout the journey for post trip memorability.

 Trypr provides a simple, safe and a completely online booking experience.

 Car recommendations are customized for the destination, number of passengers as well as time and duration of travel.

 All cars are fully insured and all the costs are shown upfront for transparency and the driver’s peace of mind.